 |10 +||The colors are different|

 The color dE (or ΔE) is a metric that shows the difference between two colors.
-To calculate this, we measure the difference between 6 Pantone colors and the result of the colors printed.
-For each color, we test different saturation levels: the original at 100%, one at 50%, and the last at 25%.
+To calculate this, we measure the difference between 24 different colors and the printed version of each corresponding one.

 First, we open the ColorChecker chart in Adobe Acrobat Reader and verify that all settings are standard before printing the document.
 Then, we use our calibrated NIX QC Color Control Sensor to scan each color on the printed document.
 The color sensor gives us a CIELAB value, which we record in a spreadsheet.
 Using the CIELAB2000 algorithm, we then calculate the deviation, or dE, for each color.
 We repeat this step for all 24 colors, input them into an Excel sheet, and create a bar graph that shows the color deviations of each color.
 Finally, we average all 24 results to give us an average color dE, and we base our overall Color Accuracy score on this value.

 Once we've performed our color accuracy test and inputted all of our results, we scan the image using a Nikon D750 camera equipped with a Nikkor 50mm F1.8G lens and upload the image to the review.

 Color accuracy can be affected by many factors, so there are a few things to consider when you're printing color content.
 This includes the type of ink, the print settings, the quality, weight, and type of paper, and, most importantly, the printer itself.
 If you work in a professional environment where accuracy is very important, you'll especially want to purchase a printer that can produce accurate colors.